 Stelara begins working to treat Crohn’s disease very soon after your first dose.
 However, it may take a few weeks before you begin noticing an improvement in your symptoms.

-In clinical studies of adults with Crohn’s disease, some people reported an improvement in their symptoms during their third week of Stelara treatment.
+In clinical trials of adults with Crohn’s disease, some people reported an improvement in their symptoms during their third week of Stelara treatment.
 And in a few cases, people experienced remission within 3 weeks.
 (Remission means having very few or no symptoms.)
 However, it can take up to 8 weeks for Stelara to reduce your symptoms.

 Dosage